Envisioning a New “Water Ethic” for the Engineering Community

 Sarah Robinson.
 Sarah is Senior Program Manager at the US Water Alliance.
 Sarah’s provocation at the virtual preview will highlight the US Water Alliance’s “One-Water” philosophy and its approach to climate action, water equity, and the value of water.

 Matt Thomas.
-Matt is an architect and an artist, whose work explores natural and manufactured systems and patterns of the built socio-cultural environment.
+Matt is the Executive Director of The Paseo Project.
+He is an architect and an artist, whose work explores natural and manufactured systems and patterns of the built socio-cultural environment.
 He was a leader of the Paseo Project’s Acequia Aqui, which sought to create awareness, through creative and artistic events and installations, of the history and value of the acequia system in the Taos area.